 One month later, Birkbeck and CCRR leadership took the McIntosh vanr to Chicago for the meeting.
 There, for the second time—CCRR successfully petitioned the EPA to investigate Wolverine's site in 2011—Birkbeck laid out the evidence and research and proved why federal action had to be taken against Wolverine.

-Rediske called it AJ's shining moment: he strategized, he was the mouthpiece of the group, he knew exactly what to say.
+Rediske called Birkbeck's shining moment: he strategized, he was the mouthpiece of the group, he knew exactly what to say.
 And the EPA listened and agreed to act.

 In the coming months, the federal department ordered environmental soil sampling and the emergency remediation of the tannery property and nearby House Street.
 The decades-long work cleaning up would begin.

 If it weren’t for Birkbeck’s years-long strategy and shining moment, “there would have been no investigation of the tannery site or of House Street,” Lynn said.
 “We would have had to start from the ground back up.
 Wolverine would have done everything to block our efforts and delay progress.”

 Rediske and Lynn and Mike McIntosh agree: Birkbeck did it all for the people—those suffering from PFAS pollution and those working to end it.

 Lynn said Birkbeck always stayed behind the scenes—he was a lawyer, and no one wanted to listen to lawyers, he would say.
 Instead, he encouraged residents to speak out about the injustices they faced because their experiences and their words carried the real power.

 Birkbeck saw his job as protecting those people.
 He would help them formulate a plan.
 He kept them covered from legal attacks.
 He gave the group credibility when they otherwise might have been ignored.
 He even protected peoples’ finances by working pro bono or at a discounted rate.